davy7125/polyphone/en/development/building-polyphone-for-windows.md

 Start by downloading the Polyphone sources <a href="download" target="_blank">here</a> or from <a href="https://github.com/davy7125/polyphone" target="_blank">GitHub</a> and unarchive the files on your Windows desktop, for example.

-Then, unarchive the additional Polyphone dependencies in directory :file:`lib_windows` that must be next to the :file:`sources` folder.
+Then, unarchive the additional Polyphone dependencies in directory :file:`windows` that must be next to the :file:`sources` folder.

 Continue now with this tutorial for building Polyphone with Qt Creator: [Using Qt Creator to build Polyphone](development/using-qt-creator-to-build-polyphone.md).
 No modification of the file :file:`polyphone.pro` will be necessary.

 ### Launch Polyphone without Qt Creator

-Go to the directory :file:`lib_windows/64bits`.
+Go to the directory :file:`windows/bin`.
 If compilation went well, you should see the executable file :file:`polyphone.exe`.
 To enable it to run independently, this folder must be completed.
 Run the following command in a terminal (adapt the paths beforehand):

 ```
-C:\Qt\6.7.2\mingw_64\bin\windeployqt.exe "C:\Users\User\Desktop\polyphone\lib_windows\64bits\polyphone.exe"
+C:\Qt\6.7.2\mingw_64\bin\windeployqt.exe "C:\Users\User\Desktop\polyphone\windows\bin\polyphone.exe"
 ```

 The Qt libraries will appear (:file:`Qt6Core` for example) and a double-click on file :file:`polyphone.exe` will launch the software.